YasinII/Al-Quran/TOS.md

 c.
 You are responsible for managing and moderating the use of the Bot within your Discord server.

-**3. User Content and Data**
+3. **User Content and Data**

 a.
-The Bot may process and store certain information, including but not limited to user IDs, message content, and server configurations ("User Data").
+The Bot does not store or retain any user content or data processed within your Discord server.
+The Bot operates in real-time and does not maintain a database of user interactions.

 b.
-By using the Bot, you grant us the right to process and store User Data for the purpose of providing the Bot's functionality.
+By using the Bot, you acknowledge that no user data is stored for any purpose.

-**4. Prohibited Activities**
+4. **Prohibited Activities**

 You agree not to engage in any of the following prohibited activities: